 Pack-outs are meals that you cook on your own (you may not eat them in the dining hall).
 You must select cooking methods as one of your activities to do a pack out - since they sometimes take longer than the hour allotted for lunch.
-You must select your pack outs when you select your activities no later than May 22.
+You must select your pack outs when you select your activities no later than May 1.
 We suggest only doing one pack out if it is your first time at camp.
-Pack out lunches and dinners will come with carrots, celery, ranch and assorted chips.

-- Pack-outs are very challenging for first-time campers or younger girls-be sure your girls are ready to prepare their own meal. - You will pick up and return your pack-out materials at the back kitchen door. - You must wash all containers thoroughly before returning them. - If a food item is unavailable, the kitchen manager will use his/ her discretion in providing a substitute.
+- Pack-outs are very challenging for first-time campers or younger girls-be sure your girls are ready to prepare their own meal. - You will pick up and return your pack-out materials at the back kitchen door. - You must wash all containers thoroughly before returning them. - If a food item is unavailable, the kitchen manager will use his/her discretion in providing a substitute.